gulandoHub/ai-companion/README.md

 3. **Frontend Connection Issues**:
    - Check if backend is running and accessible
-   - Verify API URL in frontend configuration
+   - Verify API URL in frontend configuration (default is http://localhost:8000/api)
    - Check browser console for CORS errors

 ## Security Notes